Growing West Australian Native Annuals

-Seedtrays should be kept moist during germination but not covered which encourages fungal diseases like damping off.
+Seedtrays should be kept moist during germination but not covered to discourage fungal diseases like damping off.

 Under natural circumstances only a proportion of seed will germinate.
-This is a mechanism that ensures that if there is a good start to the season but it later dries off quickly, there will still be some seed left in the soil for the future.
+This is a mechanism that ensures that if there is a good start to the season but an early and poor finish, there will still be some seed left in the soil for the future.
 One of the consequences of cultivating these plants is that we have selected for first year germination and thus raised that proportion.
-Despite this not all the seeds will germinate the first year.
+Despite this not all the seeds may germinate the first year.

 None of our range requires any pre-sowing treatment.

-Seedlings can be transplanted when they have more than 8 pairs of true leaves or when they are large enough to handle.
+Seedlings can be transplanted when they have more than two pairs of true leaves or when they are large enough to handle.